UCSCFormalMethods/Scenic-tmLanguage/README.md

 This repository provides a [TextMate-format](https://macromates.com/manual/en/language_grammars) grammar for the [Scenic](https://scenic-lang.readthedocs.io/) scenario description language, suitable for use with Sublime Text, Atom, and Visual Studio Code.
 The grammar gives best results on Scenic 3 code, but should largely work for older versions as well.
+Note that in VS Code, the default theme does not highlight operators in a different color than identifiers, which doesn't work well for Scenic code: other themes (e.g. Monokai) work better.

 The grammar is based on the [MagicPython grammar](https://github.com/MagicStack/MagicPython) by MagicStack Inc., which is also available under the MIT license (see `LICENSE`).
 The rest of this README is adapted from parts of the MagicPython README.